 From there, Bob’s Parkinson’s symptoms began to worsen, particularly when it came to his handwriting skills.
-But beyond the physical limitations he was experiencing, the emotional impact of the diagnosis is what Bob says set him back the most.
+But beyond the physical limitations he was experiencing, the emotional impact of the diagnosis is what Bob said set him back the most.

 “I kind of took it pretty hard and was sitting around pouting in my own feelings,” said Bob.

-His 32-year-old daughter, however, was not going to let him give up without a fight.
 “She was pretty blunt with me," Bob noted.
-"She said, ‘Are gonna sit around on your rear end and let this thing take care of you?
+"She said, ‘Are you gonna sit around on your rear end and let this thing take care of you?
 Or are you going to get up and do something about it?’”

 Fighting Back Against Parkinson's